Post-Baccalaureate Certificate in Computer Science

 - Computer Science 61 or Mathematics 61 or 65 Discrete Mathematics

-- COMP 40 Computer Architecture and Assembly Language Programming
+- Computer Science 40 Machine Structure and Assembly Language Programming

-- One computer science elective 100-level or above**
+- One computer science elective above Computer Science 15****

-*Prerequisite course COMP 11: Introduction to Computer Science is available for individuals without a previous programming course.
+*Prerequisite course Computer Science 11: Introduction to Computer Science is available to individuals without a previous programming course.

-**Courses numbered above 100 award graduate credit, and are transferable into the Tufts Master of Science in Computer Science program upon acceptance to that program.
+***Courses numbered above 100 award graduate credit and are transferable into the Tufts Master of Science in Computer Science program upon acceptance into that program.